-National EuroVelo Web Sites - Visual elements
+Page 7 - National EuroVelo Web Sites - Visual elements

-Websites developed or promoted by NECCs can have their own character and their design can reflect the national culture.
-However, it is important for the end user that certain EuroVelo visual elements were incorporated.
+Websites developed by NECCs should have their own character and their design should reflect the national culture.
+However, it would be helpful to the end user if certain EuroVelo visual elements were incorporated.

-The main EuroVelo graphic features that are to be considered are:
+The main EuroVelo graphic features that should be considered are: